frontenddogma/web-development-glossary/manuscript/i.md

 IPFS
 : → InterPlanetary File System

+iptables
+: A user space utility program that allows a system administrator to configure the IP packet filter rules of the Linux kernel firewall.
+The filters are organized in different tables, which contain chains of rules for how to treat network traffic packets.
+Different kernel modules and programs are currently used for different protocols: iptables applies to IPv4, ip6tables to IPv6, arptables to ARP, and ebtables to Ethernet frames.&nbsp;[†](#w-iptables) ℹ︎&nbsp;[is.gd/8vgf9l](https://linux.die.net/man/8/iptables)

 IPv4
 : The fourth version of the Internet Protocol (IP).
 It is one of the core protocols of standards-based inter-networking methods in the Internet and other packet-switched networks.
 IPv4 was the first version deployed for production in the ARPANET in 1983.
 It still routes most Internet traffic today, despite the ongoing deployment of a successor protocol, IPv6.&nbsp;[†](#w-ipv4)